jarondl/pygtfs/README.md

 ### Table generation and mapping

-The functions in `map_entities.py`, `table_def_from_entity()` and `create_and_map_tables()`, are run when gtfs-sql is imported, but are not needed otherwise.
+The functions in `map_entities.py`, `table_def_from_entity()` and `create_and_map_tables()`, are run when pygtfs is imported, but are not needed otherwise.
 They construct tables and mappings based on the contents of `Entity.fields` plus a few extra parameters denoting relationships.
-I won't go into detail on them because they are not needed to use gtfs-sql.
+I won't go into detail on them because they are not needed to use pygtfs.

 To-do
 -----